 For Kenworth, the 1950s were some of its most exciting years.
 A financial windfall started out the decade, with a special truck built for ARAMCO that became a standard at oil sites around the world.
 In the mid 1950s Kenworth began building trucks in Canada and developed a new design with the cab beside the engine, upping the cargo capacity by 1,000 pounds and offering greatly improved visibility for the driver.
 In 1956 the company became a subsidiary of the Pacific Car and Foundry Company and under new ownership the 900 model, with a lighter, shorter chassis, was introduced.
 And, in 1957 the first tilt cab over engine was introduced with easier access to the engine and transmission for servicing.
 See the huge variety of Kenworths moving goods to Americans at the start of boom times.

 Ron Adams is a lifelong big truck enthusiast who has spent many years amassing an archive of vintage truck photos.
-His books include 100 Years of Semi Trucks, Big Rigs of the 1950s, Big Rigs of the 1960s, Semi Trucks of the 1970s, and Mack Trucks.
+His books include 100 Years of Semi Trucks, Big Rigs of the 1950s, Big Rigs of the 1960s, Semi Trucks of the 1970s, Semi Trucks of the West, and Mack Trucks.
 He lives in Lenhartsville, Pennsylvania.